 According to a recent survey, nearly a third of health visitors have caseloads topping 500, which is twice the recommended safe level set by the Institute of Health Visiting.
-42 per cent also went on to say that they will soon have a possible “tragedy” on their hands due to a child slipping through the net because of stretched health visitors.
+42 per cent also went on to say that they will soon have a possible “tragedy” on their hands due to a child slipping through the net because of overstretched health visitors.

 The chief of the Institute of Health Visiting (IHV) Dr Cheryll Adams, said: “Unless cuts are stopped now, we’ll see a further reduction in health visitors and more negative outcomes for children.”

 The number of health visitors has been dropping steadily since October 2015, with the number being cut by a quarter – from 10,309 to 7,852 – and the number of training places has dropped from 2,787 in 2013/14 to 448 last year.

 Dr Cheryll Adams then went on to say: “Unless cuts are stopped now, we’ll see a further reduction in health visitors and more negative outcomes for children”